Drum!

-DRUM! is an American educational drumming magazine.
+Drum! is an American educational drumming magazine.
 It features artist profiles, product reviews, lessons and advanced transcriptions covering rock, pop and related styles of music.
 The magazine was launched in 1991 with Andy Doerschuk as editor.
 In the 1990s it gained a reputation for its coverage of younger drummers in contemporary styles such as punk, rap-rock, and metal.
-It was the first magazine to feature artists such as Tré Cool (Green Day), Chad Smith (Red Hot Chili Peppers), Travis Barker (Blink-182) and others on its covers.

 Contents

-A typical issue of DRUM! includes artist features and in-depth stories on topics such as playing techniques or new products.
+A typical issue of Drum! includes artist features and in-depth stories on topics such as playing techniques or new products.
 Additionally, it includes reviews of new recordings and drum products (cymbals, drums, hardware), short news items, career and health tips, and challenging lessons.
 The magazine has an annual readers poll award, the Drummies.
 Voting takes place from February to April each year, and the winners are announced in the summer months.